Iris x violipurpurea ‘Black Gamecock’

 Iris fulva x Iris brevicaulis x Iris giganticaerulea

-Iris x violipurpurea Small is the correct and accepted scientific name for this naturally occurring hybrid.
+Iris x violipurpurea Small is the accepted scientific name for this naturally occurring hybrid.
 It was first described as such by John Kunkel Small in Addisonia in 1929.

 The genus, Iris Tourn ex L, was described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Mr. Linnaeus gave credit to Joseph Pitton de Tournefort for first naming and describing the genus.

-Plants of the World Online lists 306 species in the Iris genus (as of 2-1-21 when I last updated this page).
+As of 11-27-21 when this page was last updated, Plants of the World Online lists 311 species in the Iris genus.
 It is a member of the plant family Iridaceae with 69 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 Iris x violipurpurea ‘Black Gamecock’ was developed by Frank Chowning in 1978.
 It has won numerous awards: American Iris Society Honorable Mention 1982, Award of Merit 1986, Mary Swords Runner-up in 1988 and the winner in 1989.

-Species of Louisiana Iris include Iris fulva, Iris hexagona, Iris brevicaulis, Iris giganticaerulea, Iris nelsonii and Iris savannarum.
+Species of Louisiana Iris include Iris fulva, Iris hexagona, Iris brevicaulis, Iris giganticaerulea, Iris nelsonii and Iris savannarum, and Iris x violipurpurea.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my Iris x violipurpurea ‘Black Gamecock’ rhizomes from an Ebay seller in 2009.
 They flowered in 2010 and the flowers were AWESOME!
 I bought them with me when I moved from the mansion back to the family farm in mid-Missouri in February 2013.